ExpenseGhost

 • Intentional disregard: $660/form, no cap

 Plus the deduction can be disallowed under §274(d).
-If you don't issue 1099s for contract labor, the IRS can challenge the deduction itself — see Schedule C deductions checklist for the contract-labor line specifically.
+If you don't issue 1099s for contract labor, the IRS can challenge the deduction itself.
+See the Schedule C deductions checklist for the contract-labor line specifically.

 E-file vs paper